The simplest Kochen-Specker set

 with $\omega = e^{2 \pi i /3}$, and Bob is given a basis $y \in Y$, where $Y$ has the following nine elements:

 Then, the referee asks each player to choose a vector from the basis they were given.
-Alice and Bob win if and only if they output vectors are not orthogonal.
-To understand the connection between this game and the impossibility of a KS assignment, observe that there are $5 \times 9$ possible combinations of Alice's and Bob's bases ({\em i.e.}, there are $45$ contexts).
-These combinations fall into two distinct types:
+Alice and Bob win if, and only if, their output vectors are not orthogonal.
+To understand the connection between this game and the impossibility of a KS assignment, observe that there are $5 \times 9$ possible combinations of Alice's and Bob's bases (i.e., there are $45$ contexts).
+These combinations fall into two distinct types.

-Nine combinations where Alice's and Bob's bases share a common vector.
-Then, Alice and Bob win if and only if they make the same KS assignment to the common vector.
+The first type comprises nine combinations where Alice's and Bob's bases share a common vector.
+Then, Alice and Bob win if, and only if, they make the same KS assignment to the common vector.
 This can occur in two ways: both of them output the common vector (meaning both assign $f=1$ to the common vector and $f=0$ to the other two vectors in their respective bases), or both output a vector different from the common one (meaning both assign $f=0$ to the common vector).
 Consequently, there are five combinations of outputs that result in a win and four combinations that result in a loss.

-Thirty-six combinations of bases where one vector in Alice's basis is orthogonal to one vector in Bob's basis.
+The second type comprises $36$ combinations of bases where one vector in Alice's basis is orthogonal to one vector in Bob's basis.
 Here, Alice and Bob win except when they output the two orthogonal vectors.
 Consequently, there are eight combinations of outputs that result in a win and one combination that results in a loss.

 Assuming that all inputs are equally distributed, the winning probability is given by the sum of the probabilities of the $9 \times 5 + 36 \times 8 = 333$ winning combinations of outputs, divided by the number of possible combinations of bases.
 The classical winning probability cannot be one, because the set of vectors is a KS set.
 In fact, the maximal classical winning probability is given by the independence number of the corresponding $333$-vertex orthogonality graph divided by $45$ \cite{CSWPRL2014}.
 That is,